nathco/Swap-Fill-Border/README.md

 ## Installation
 1. Download and open `Swap-Fill-Border-master.zip`
 2. Navigate the Sketch menu bar to `Plugins ▸ Reveal Plugins Folder...`
-3. Place `Swap Fill & Border.sketchplugin` into the revealed plugins directory
+3. Place `Swap-Fill-Border.sketchplugin` into the revealed plugins directory
 4. That's it...

 ## How to Use